ena-infrastructure/specifications/ena-oauth2-profile.md

 A protected resource MAY support publication of its metadata according to "OAuth 2.0 Protected Resource Metadata", \[[RFC9728](#rfc9728)\].

-Whenever feasible, the resource identifier SHOULD correspond to the network-addressable location of the protected resource &mdash; that is, the URL at which it exposes its service.
+Whenever feasible, the resource identifier SHOULD correspond to the network-addressable location of the protected resource, that is, the URL at which it exposes its service.

 Furthermore, if a resource server hosts multiple resources that do not share the same access rules, it is RECOMMENDED that these resources be treated as separate protected resources, and thus be represented with their own resource identifiers.